 To participate in Utah's cougar hunt, you need to obtain a permit.
-The Division distributes permits for limited-entry hunts (held on limited-entry units and split units) through the cougar drawing.
+The Division distributes permits for limited-entry hunts through the cougar hunt drawing.
 You can apply for the drawing from Sept.
-17-Oct.
-8, 2019.
-It will be easier to apply if you are thoroughly prepared before you begin the application process.
+14-28, 2021.
 This part of the guidebook will help you find the information and resources you need in order to apply.